KeplerWang/zicwang.com/README.md

 ```

 ### **5. Deploy on Gatsby Cloud**
-It's easy to delopy on [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/login) if you upload you repo to Github.
+It's easy to delopy on [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/login) if you upload your repo to Github.
 Just click the mouse :D.

 ## **Enjoy**